Matthewalvarado25/osticket-prereqs/README.md

 - Extract files in osTicket-v1.15.8 folder
 - Next open a new File Explorer window
-- Within the new File Explorer window, scroll to the Windows (C:) Drive -> inetpub -> wwwroot
+- In the new File Explorer window, scroll to the Windows (C:) Drive -> inetpub -> wwwroot
 - Drag the "Upload" folder from the extracted files into the wwwroot folder
-- Lastly rename the Upload folder to osTicket
+- Lastly, rename the Upload folder to "osTicket"

 ![image](https://github.com/user-attachments/assets/d17683d4-c36d-47d5-8ceb-e2772d101718)